tekcapzule/skillvo-erp/prompt-generator.md

 ## File 3: service-design.md

-Generate a service design document that includes:
+Create a service design document that includes:

 1. **Service Overview**
    - Purpose of the service